aridorschel/MEME/README.md

 cd meme-5.4.1
 ```

-Configure the MEME suite build process, with the correct paths
+Configure the MEME suite build process, with the correct paths:

 `--prefix` specifies your installation directory, so this might have to be modified.
 The $HOME environment variable (in Unix-based systems like macOS) refers to your home directory, e.g. in my case, /Users/dorschel

 `--with-url` sets the URL for the MEME suite

 `--with-libxml2` sets the path to the libxml2 library installed Homebrew, same is done for pcre and cairo.

 ```bash